 The Professional Gardeners’ Trust was set up by professional gardeners to encourage the raising of professional standards through further education and practical experience.
 We are always keen to hear from potential new trustees.
 If you are interested in joining us, please send a CV and cover letter outlining how you might contribute to our success to email@example.com

 It is critical to provide funding opportunities for training, both to encourage those entering the profession and to raise the skill levels of existing gardeners to meet the increasingly diverse range of demands made upon them.

 The Trust is a Charity, number 1101169 and a Company Limited by Guarantee: registered No 4544242.
 The trustees meet twice a year, with the AGM in April.

-Helen works as a self-employed gardener and occasional horticultural tutor at the University of Cambridge Botanic Garden where she was the Alpine and Woodland Supervisor for eight years.
+- Trustee, Helen Seal – Former Awards Manager, Helen works as a self-employed gardener and garden advisor and was Alpine and Woodland Supervisor at the University of Cambridge Botanic Garden for eight years.

 - Awards & Reports Manager, Adrian Thorne – A former beneficiary of the PGT, Adrian is a Horticultural Advisor with the RHS.
 National Plant Collection Holder of Actaea simplex cvs., Saxifraga fortunei cvs., and Veronica spp.
 (Parahebe).

 - Treasurer, Thys Terblanche – Thys is a Chartered Accountant, originally from South Africa, who has been calling the UK his home since 2011.
 He has held many finance roles at major corporations.
 He enjoys informal gardening and attending to his allotment.